 Removing (deleting) or moving unwanted emails from specific sender’s email in pattern method in Outlook 365 (OWA), sweep function use to delete or move the emails using rules.

 What does sweep do in Outlook?

-Sweep is the inbuilt feature in Outlook 365 on the web to clear unwanted emails, Sweep is a tool designed to set rule from the specific senders.
+Sweep is the inbuilt feature in Outlook 365 on the web to clear unwanted emails, Sweep is a tool designed to set rules from specific senders.
 Outlook Sweep Clear Batches of Automated Replies, Clear Delivery Failure Messages.